tricepa/activerecord-speed-comparison/README.md

 .joins    | 0.010000   | 0.000000  | 0.010000 |(  0.004435)
 .includes | 0.010000   | 0.000000  | 0.010000 |(  0.014550)
 enumeration | 0.360000| 0.020000  | 0.380000 |(  0.457150)
-82 unique order(s) were retrieved using .joins, 82 unique order were retrieved using .includes, and 82 unique order were retrieved using enumeration.
+82 unique orders were retrieved using .joins, 82 unique orders were retrieved using .includes, and 82 unique orders were retrieved using enumeration.

 Retrieving clients of orders whose vendor has an ongoing promotion...